 Your child’s pathology team will analyze a sample of the tumor.
 This is called a tissue biopsy.
 Our surgeons obtain the sample while your child is sedated with anesthesia.
 We look for genetic changes in the sample that are found only in Ewing sarcoma.

 What tests will my child need?

-We test for genetic changes in all patients thought to have Ewing sarcoma.
-When a patient has a tumor that looks like Ewing sarcoma but that doesn’t seem to have one of the genetic changes usually found in the disease, we perform more precise tests to make the correct diagnosis.
-Doctors at MSK were the first to identify unique gene rearrangements in tumors that look like Ewing sarcoma.
+If we believe your child may have Ewing sarcoma, we will test for genetic changes that are unique to this disease.
+MSK doctors were the first to identify unique gene changes in tumors that look like Ewing sarcoma.
+If your child’s tumor looks like Ewing sarcoma but doesn’t seem to have one of the genetic changes usually found in this disease, we will perform more precise tests to make the correct diagnosis.

 How is Ewing sarcoma staged?

 Ewing sarcoma can spread widely throughout the body.
 In addition to a tissue biopsy, your child will typically have imaging tests to determine if the cancer has spread.
 This process is called staging.
 Staging is important because it enables doctors to determine the best care plan for your child.
 Imaging tests may include X-rays, CT scanning, MRI, PET scanning, and bone scans.
 Doctors may also do an examination of the bone marrow.
 We will let you know which tests your child will have and what to expect for each.
 Our team does all we can to ensure that your child is comfortable during these tests.